The Salt Mother of Ban Chao – A Southeast Asian Folk Horror

 At the lowest tide of the season, she rose again.

-No longer shaped like a woman, she emerged layered in jagged salt crystals, each edge catching the gray light.
-Where her neck bent, something cracked.
+No longer shaped cleanly like a woman, she emerged layered in jagged salt crystals, each edge catching the gray light.
+Where her neck bent, something cracked like dry timber.
 Brine slid from her joints in slow threads.

-Wherever she passed, the ground whitened and split.
+Wherever she passed, the air thinned.
+Lips split.
+Breath burned.

 The elders gathered the village without speaking.
 Foreheads pressed into wet earth.